Italy's Letta tells Merkel Europe needs more growth

 "The goal is not deficit or growth numbers but getting people back to work," she said.

-The 46-year-old Letta, whose coalition is built on an uneasy alliance of his center-left Democratic Party and the center-right People of Freedom party of Silvio Berlusconi, has joined a growing chorus in Europe calling for an end to austerity.
+The 46-year-old Letta, whose coalition is built on an uneasy alliance of his centre-left Democratic Party and the centre-right People of Freedom party of Silvio Berlusconi, has joined a growing chorus in Europe calling for an end to austerity.

 "We have done and will continue to do everything needed to keep our finances in order but we believe Europe must pursue policies for growth," he said, adding that productive investment should be promoted as strongly as fiscal consolidation.